 In the middle of winter, the last thing that you want to deal with is the fallout of not having done the proper winter car maintenance before parking your car.
 That might look like a dead battery.
 It could be engine damage due to cold exposed fluids.
 You might even put yourself at risk for little critters who nestled into your car for hibernation.

-As you can see, there’s a lot more to think about when parking in winter than simply locking up and leaving your car.
+As you can see, there’s a lot more to think about when parking in winter than simply locking up and leaving your car or finding convenient RV storage.
 This season, why don’t we all tackle the winter car maintenance tasks together to avoid the more miserable winter driving tales?
 Here at Spacer, we’ve put together the ultimate winter car care guide so that you know exactly what needs to be done before you start to see snow, rain, and ice.

 So, brew up your favorite warm winter beverage and let’s talk about car maintenance!